Your Cart is empty

 It all boded well for the future.
 But this was 1968 and there was a whiff of revolution in the air.
 Despite the positive response on opening night, the venue ran at a loss for months with owner Bill Graham pumping in money from the Fillmore West to keep it going.

-Despite a run of shows in April and May with headliners such as The Doors, The Who, Traffic, Jefferson Airplane and, on 20th May, Jimi Hendrix's first appearance, the Fillmore East was still haemorrhaging money and they found it difficult to book acts because of the long lead time required.
+Despite a run of shows in April and May with headliners such as The Doors, The Who, Traffic, Jefferson Airplane and, on 10th May, Jimi Hendrix's first appearance, the Fillmore East - with Sly & The Family Stone - was still haemorrhaging money and they found it difficult to book acts because of the long lead time required.

 Then Martin Luther King was assassinated on 4th April.
 People stopped wanting to go out at night, especially not down to the racially mixed Village.
 There was a bad vibe everywhere as people feared conflict between whites and blacks.
 The Who were booked to play on the 5th April.
 Townshend discussed pulling the show with the Fillmore management.
 He was concerned by the violence in America, and fearing that his destruction of amps and guitars was somehow part of it or encouraging it.
 He vowed not to smash any more gear up but they went ahead with the shows and Pete, wrapped up in the music and torment of the times beat the living crap out of the amps and guitars anyway.
 The Who were to be one of the Fillmore's defining bands; their appearances becoming the stuff of legend.
 Indeed, they were one of Bill Graham's personal favourites, who loved the intelligence and power of Townshend's music.